Supporting to self-isolate

 You may be eligible for a £500 payment if you meet the following criteria:

-- You are required to self-isolate at the request of NHS Test & Protect, on or after 28th September 2020 or
+- required to self-isolate at the request of NHS Test & Protect, on or after 28th September 2020 or

-- You are the identified appropriate parent or primary carer of a child under 16 who has been required by the test and protect service, Local Public Health Director or a local incident Management Team to self isolate and
+- You are the identified appropriate parent or primary carer of a child under 16 who has been required by the test and protect service, Local Public Health Director or a local incident Management Team to self-isolate or

 - You are employed or self-employed and it is not possible for you to work from home (if you are self-employed you may be able to claim New Style Employment & Support Allowance) and